LewisChatham/password-generator/README.md

 # password-generator

+Link to the Deployed URL: https://lewischatham.github.io/password-generator/ Link to the Github repository: https://github.com/LewisChatham/password-generator

 ## Description

 This project is a password generator that takes specific criteria and turns them into a password.